-On December 14, 2020, the Company entered into a definitive agreement and plan of merger to acquire all the outstanding common units of TC PipeLines, LP not beneficially owned by TC Energy or its affiliates in exchange for TC Energy common shares.
+On December 14, 2020, TC Energy and wholly owned subsidiaries of the Company entered into a definitive agreement and plan of merger to acquire all the outstanding common units of TC PipeLines, LP not beneficially owned by TCPL or its affiliates in exchange for TC Energy common shares.
 Pursuant to the agreement, TC PipeLines, LP common unitholders will receive 0.70 common shares of TC Energy for each issued and outstanding publicly-held TC PipeLines, LP common unit.
 The exchange ratio reflects an equivalent of approximately 38 million TC Energy common shares for all publicly-held common units of TC PipeLines, LP.
 A vote on the plan of merger by the unitholders of the publicly-held common units is scheduled for February 26, 2021.
 The transaction is expected to close in late first quarter 2021 subject to approval by the holders of a majority of outstanding common units of TC PipeLines, LP and customary regulatory approvals.